8 Best Wire Strippers in 2023

-The DOWELL 10-22 AWG Wire Stripper takes the next spot on our best wire strippers review.
+The DOWELL Wire Stripper is next on our best wire strippers review.
 It may not have the broadest gauge range on our list, but its gauge range is pretty impressive at the price it goes for.
-Apart from that, it is quite light, and the grip is good.
+It is also quite light, and the grip is good.

-The DOWELL 10-22 AWG Wire Stripper can handle wires with sizes between 10 and 22 AWG.
+The DOWELL Wire Stripper can handle wires with sizes between 10 and 22 AWG.
 This is the same as what the IRWIN 2078309 offers.
-However, it is less than the Knoweasy Stripper and Cutter, the MulWork 3 in 1, and the IRWIN 2078300 offers.
+However, it is less than the remaining previously reviewed products.

 Still, it should offer a better-than-average experience while stripping wire.
 So, overall, the gauge range is satisfactory.

-The DOWELL 10-22 AWG Wire Stripper is made of stainless steel, and it works so well on aluminum cables and copper wire.
-Then the handle is covered in thermoplastic rubber, which offers a remarkable grip while keeping your hands insulated.
+Since it is made of stainless steel, it works well on aluminum cables and copper wire.
+Then the handle is covered in thermoplastic rubber, offering a remarkable grip while insulating your hands.
 The thermoplastic rubber handle is also heat-resistant to a degree.
 So, overall, you got a durable one.

-Weighing just 4.97 ounces, the DOWELL 10-22 AWG Wire Stripper is the second-lightest wire stripping tool we reviewed.
+Weighing just 4.97 ounces, this is the second-lightest wire stripping tool we reviewed.
 The only product that is lighter than it is the IRWIN 2078309, which weighs just 3.04 ounces.

-Like the IRWIN 2078309, the DOWELL 10-22 AWG Wire Stripper should be pretty easy to handle since it is not heavy.
+Like the IRWIN 2078309, the DOWELLWire Stripper should be easy to handle since it is not heavy.

-Unlike the Knoweasy Stripper and Cutter, the MulWark 3 in 1 Stripper, and the IRWIN 2078300, the DOWELL 10-22 AWG Wire Stripper is not self-adjusting.
-It comes with 7 wire holes for each wire gauge between 10 and 22.
-So, while using it, you have to consciously insert the wire into the hole that corresponds with its size.
+This wire stripper is not self-adjusting.
+It has 7 wire holes for each wire gauge between 10 and 22.
+So, while using it, you must consciously insert the wire into the hole corresponding to its size.
 Having to do this may make the wire stripping process a bit slower.